What We Support

 • Continuous allocation to local, rural and regional governments to support projects consistent with a sustainable communities strategy, including:

-• Funding for local infrastructure around Transit Oriented Development
+• Funding for local infrastructure around Transit Oriented Development.

-• Continued funding for state and regional affordable housing, sustainable communities programs and transformative climate communities efforts and programs like Regional Early Action Planning Grants (REAP 2.0)
+• Continued funding for state and regional affordable housing, sustainable communities programs and transformative climate communities efforts and programs like Regional Early Action Planning Grants (REAP 2.0).

 Climate Infrastructure

-Climate Adaptation and Sea Level Rise Infrastructure to Keep Californians Safe
+Climate Adaptation and Sea Level Rise Infrastructure

 • Continuous allocation for projects related to climate adaptation, including:

-• Annual allocation for levee improvements and catastrophic flooding prevention
+• Annual allocation for levee improvements and catastrophic flooding prevention.

 Clean Energy Infrastructure